microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 ![Create Branch](images/howtocreateacceleratorpage/switchtobranch.png)

 Create a new page by making a copy of the template file *DEMO-SingleAcceleratorPage.md*.
-Rename the file to the the (short) name of your accelerator, e.g. *coolest_accelerator.md*
+Rename the file to the (short) name of your accelerator, e.g. *coolest_accelerator.md*

 Using the command

+'''
->git status
+git status
+'''

 You can check that the page is created.
-It is still untracked by git as you have not added it to git (nor committed the change).
+It is still untracked by git as you have not yet added it to git (nor committed the change).

 ![New Page](images/howtocreateacceleratorpage/newpage.png)

+Now add and commit the file to git.

 ## Update Toolkit Page